 https://github.com/Nitrux/nx-apphub-apps

-NX AppHub Apps is a central Git-based app specification repository that contains files for NX AppHub CLI to generate AppBoxes.
+NX AppHub Apps is a central, Git-based repository of app specifications that the NX AppHub CLI uses to generate AppBoxes.

 NX AppHub Daemon